alttch/eva3/doc/items.rst

 connected remote controllers.

 The configurations of items are stored in runtime folder, from where the controllers loads .json files.
-Each item has multiple parameters which may be predefined or customized.
+Each item has multiple parameters which can be predefined or customized.
 All customized parameters can be displayed with the help of API list_props or :doc:`EVA console tools</cli>` In case the configuration file settings are changed manually or by 3rd party software,